-The most impressive part of Jardines, for me, is around the mid-point of the dive, there’s a part of the reef where the fish all seem to congregate, creating a giant wall of fish which spans your entire vision… grunts, porkfish and oddly affectionate Atlantic spadefish, who can be a little curious of divers who swim by.
+The most impressive part of Jardines, for me, is around the mid-point of the dive, there’s a part of the reef where the fish all seem to congregate, creating a giant wall of fish that spans your entire vision… grunts, porkfish, and oddly affectionate Atlantic spadefish, who can be a little curious of divers who swim by.
 It’s a beautiful and impressive display by Mother Nature!

 This reef is parallel to shark point, so often during shark season, bull sharks can be seen close to this reef too.

 Can I do Cenote Diving in Playa Del Carmen?

 Absolutely!
 Although this list only mentions the ocean sites available from Playa del Carmen, cenotes are a special fresh water feature that are only found in this part of the world.

 As a diver you simply must try a cenote dive while you’re in the area!
 The cavern systems can be a little creepy, but they’re also completely magical.

 Do I Need To Be a Certified Diver To Scuba Dive in Playa Del Carmen?